TessRoovers/ESG-Dashboard/README.md

 - Frequency and clusters analysis of ESG entities;
 - Topic analysis of ESG topics;
 - Word frequencies of ESG topics;
-- Sentiment analysis of ESG data;
+- A global map of ESG document distribution;
 - Proportional frequencies of ESG entities.

 ### Dashboard Files